Community Foundation learning series continues at Two Rivers YMCA

-The Quad Cities Community Foundation is pleased to announce the launch of a monthly series that will bring together donors, community members and Quad Citizens working at nonprofits that have received grant support—or hold Nonprofit Endowment Funds—at the Community Foundation.
+The Quad Cities Community Foundation continues its new monthly learning series in June by introducing donors to the work of Two Rivers YMCA.
+The series was created to bring together donors, community members and Quad Citizens working at nonprofits that have received grant support—or hold Nonprofit Endowment Funds—at the Community Foundation.

-The series will kick off on Tuesday, May 21 with Hearing Voices, a simulation that replicates the type of auditory hallucinations associated with schizophrenia.
-Presented in partnership with Vera French Community Mental Health Center, a grantee of the Community Foundation, the simulation is a groundbreaking and empathy-building experience which helps people understand the challenges of those who experience psychosis.
+The new series from the Quad Cities Community Foundation kicked off in May with Hearing Voices, a simulation that replicated the type of auditory hallucinations associated with schizophrenia.
+It was presented in partnership with Vera French Community Mental Health Center.

 Friday, June 21, 2019